Gent-Zambaku/nlp-knowledge-graph/README.md

 ### Install NeuralCoref from source

-You can also install NeuralCoref from sources.
-(You will need to install the dependencies first which includes Cython and SpaCy).
+You can install NeuralCoref from sources.
+(You need to already have Cython and SpaCy installed).

 Here is the process: